 The following are different types and examples of CME credits members may earn to reach the requirement:

-Prescribed credits are designated for activities that are designed primarily for physicians.
+AAFP Prescribed credit is designated for activities that are designed primarily for physicians.
 Content is directly related to patient care, patient care delivery, or certain nonclinical topics.
-A family physician who is an AAFP/LAFP active or life member must be directly involved in the planning of the activity to ensure the content is relevant to the specialty of family medicine.
+A family physician who is an AAFP active or life member must be directly involved in the planning of the activity to ensure the content is relevant to the specialty of family medicine.

 Examples of prescribed credits include:

 - CME activities for which application has been made to the AAFP Commission on Continuing Professional Development (COCPD) that have been approved for AAFP Prescribed credit

 - Instruction of health professions learners in formal individual (e.g., preceptorships) or live educational formats